W211-E55-AMG/Flight-Test-Course/Takeoff Performance/README.md

 ## Instructions for Running the Simulink Model
 1. Open `Takeoff_Sim_my_data.slx` in MATLAB Simulink.
 2. Run `initialize.m`
+3. Select "Import Data" on Matlab HOME, then select Output type as "Numeric Matrix"
-3. Adjust your parameters as need
+4. Adjust your parameters as need
-4. Run Simulink Model
+5. Run Simulink Model